1. Does therapy really work?

 5. How much does therapy cost?

 My standard fee is $160 per hour.
 Reduced fee may be available for clients with financial need.
 I am out of network for insurance.
 My office will file insurance claims for you if you want to use your out of network benefits.
 You are responsible for any costs that insurance doesn’t cover.
+Learn more about how to pay for therapy.

 6. What’s the difference between therapy and coaching?